 Understanding Vein Health & Vein Disease

 Vein Disease Vein disease is progressive and will get worse over time if left untreated.
-If you have symptoms that indicate vein problems, don’t wait
+If you have symptoms, don’t wait to seek a diagnosis

 If you experience restless legs at night, you’re not alone.
 In fact, Restless Leg Syndrome (RLS) affects about 8% of the U.S. population.
 And for some of these people, RLS may be a manifestation of underlying vein disease.